 Opening Styles and Access

 Easy access is a hallmark of a good travel backpack.
 The clamshell-style opening is far and away the most popular design and for good reason: With the pack laid flat, you can easily see and access the entirety of the main compartment.
 Some backpack-inspired designs, like Osprey's Sojourn Porter 46 and Farpoint 70, utilize generous U-zip designs instead, which are pretty functional but make it a little harder to reach contents at the very bottom of the bags.
-Finally, it's important to note that some bags come with multiple access points: The Cotopaxi Allpa 35L, for instance, includes both a full wraparound zipper and “shortcut” side zip next to the backpanel for easily retrieving items while on the move.
+Finally, it's important to note that some bags come with multiple access points, which can be a nice feature for accessing your belongings while on the move.Â

 Comfort can be somewhat subjective, but a few features help certain travel packs stand out from the rest of the market.
 Typically, the most comfortable designs boast shoulder straps and hipbelts with thick padding and good adjustability for dialing in fit.
 Sternum and load-lifter straps can also be very helpful in effectively distributing a heavy load.
 One brand that stands out in this area is Osprey, which makes sense given their expertise in the backpacking pack market.
 One of our favorite options for shuttling heavy loads over long distances is Osprey Sojourn Porter 46, which features thick cushioning and good adjustability at the shoulders and waist belt and comes with load lifters for bringing the weight closer to your back.

 On the flip side, models without hipbelts are generally the least comfortable, especially when wearing them for extended stretches.
-From the list above, only the Thule Aoin doesn’t come with one, although their Aion Sling Bag (sold separately for $50) can be attached to serve as a hipbelt.
+From the list above, only the Thule Aoin doesn’t come with one, although their Aion sling bag (sold separately for $50) can be attached to serve as a hipbelt.
 Thin webbing designs—like what you get with the Amazon Basics Carry-On and Yeti Crossroads—aren’t much better, providing very little support and structure for keeping the weight of the pack on your hips (rather than your back).
-If you plan to be walking long distances with your pack through airports or city streets, we consider a well-padded waist belt a critical feature and worth the added investment.
+If you plan to be walking long distances with your pack through airports or city streets, we consider a well-padded waist belt a critical feature and worth the added investment.Â

 The models above are designed to be worn on your back as backpacks, but many travelers appreciate the ability to carry their pack suitcase-style or over the shoulder.
 These options are especially helpful when standing in line to check in at the airport or retrieve travel documents.
-For instance, the Peak Design Travel Backpack boasts 360-degree grab handles that make it quick and easy to take the pack off and carry it one-handed through security checkpoints or narrow airplane aisles.
+For instance, the Peak Design Travel Pack boasts 360-degree grab handles that make it quick and easy to take the pack off and carry it one-handed through security checkpoints or narrow airplane aisles.
 Designs like the Topo Designs Global Travel Bag 30L also come with detachable straps for shoulder carry, which can be helpful when you need to access items inside but want to keep the pack off the ground and remain hands-free.
 Finally, many of the offerings here can be secured to a roller bag via pass-through sleeves, which we cover more below.

 Given the inherently rough nature of travel, all of the packs above are well built and hardwearing enough to withstand frequent use.
 That said, some are certainly more durable than others, and looking at denier (a measurement of fabric thickness) can help differentiate between models.
-For instance, the Gregory Border Carry-On 40 is pretty average with a mix of 210- and 450-denier (D) materials, while the Cotopaxi Allpa 35L is one of the thickest and most abrasion-resistant options on our list with a combination of 1,000D polyester and 840D ballistic nylon (Topo Designs' Global Travel Bag uses a similar combo but with 1,000D nylon and 1,680D ballistic nylon).
-Pacsafe’s EXP45 is another standout, with stainless steel wire mesh built into the 400D nylon body to guard against theft.
+For instance, the Gregory Border Carry-On 40 is pretty average with a mix of 210D and 450D materials, while the Topo Designs Global Travel Bag is one of the thickest and most abrasion-resistant options on our list with a combination of 1,000D nylon and 1,680D ballistic nylon.
+Pacsafe’s EXP45 is another standout, with stainless steel wire mesh built into the 750D polyester body to guard against theft.
 At the thinner end, Matador’s GlobeRider45 uses a mix of mostly 100 and 420D fabrics, although the nylon body is coated with a PU laminate to boost weather and abrasion resistance, and Matador included reinforcements in high-wear areas.

 Other durability-related additions to keep an eye out for are thick padding along the interior to promote structure and protect your belongings, weather-resistant details like YKK zippers and DWR coatings on the outside to fend off precipitation, and thicker materials at the base to help protect the pack when you set it down.
 And we should note here that cost often correlates pretty closely with overall quality.
 In other words, a budget pack like the Amazon Basics Carry-On Travel Backpack feels noticeably cheaper than most other options above and will likely wear down far more quickly.
 If you’re a frequent traveler, it’s almost certainly worth investing in a pricier and more premium option that will last.

-In 2024, it’s pretty common to see pack manufacturers incorporating eco-friendly practices into production, including measures like recycled and bluesign-approved fabrics and PFAS/PFC-free DWR coatings.
+In 2025, it’s pretty common to see pack manufacturers incorporating eco-friendly practices into production, including measures like recycled and bluesign-approved fabrics and PFAS-free DWR coatings.
 A couple examples include Pacsafe’s Venturesafe EXP45, which uses polyester that's made from recycled water bottles and other plastics, and Patagonia’s Black Hole Mini MLC 30L, which uses recycled and bluesign-approved (i.e., environmentally safe) polyester and is certified to the Fair Trade standard.
-A final feature to look out for is a PFC-free DWR coating, which forgoes the use of per- or polyfluorinated chemicals—"forever chemicals" known to be harmful to the environment.
-With many states stepping up to ban the sale of items that include PFCs, the outdoor industry is seeking better solutions for water- and stain-resistant finishes (for more, you can read about Patagonia’s take on the issue).
+A final feature to look out for is a PFAS-free DWR coating, which forgoes the use of per- or polyfluorinated chemicals—"forever chemicals" known to be harmful to the environment.
+With many states stepping up to ban the sale of items that include PFAS, the outdoor industry is seeking better solutions for water- and stain-resistant finishes (for more, you can read about Patagonia’s take on the issue).

 Packing your travel pack can often feel like playing a hard game of Tetris, especially for those of us who aren’t great at traveling light (this author included).
 To help, many of the brands above offer compatible accessories for their packs, from packing cubes to protective hard cases for electronics and more.
 Importantly, these add-ons are often modular and fit neatly into the main compartment of a compatible backpack.
 Some of our favorites include Topo Designs’ Pack Bags, Peak Design’s Packing Cubes and Tech Pouches, and Eagle Creek’s Pack-It compression cubes.
 In the end, these accessories aren't a necessary purchase for many travelers (and you certainly don't need to buy them from the same manufacturer as your pack), but they can go a long way toward maximizing organization and space and streamlining your load.